 World War II (1941-1945)

-Declared independent of Yugoslavia in 1992, Bosnia and Herzegovina.
-Serbs from Bosnia, trying to stay inside Yugoslavia, met constant hostility, nonetheless.
-Both sides participated in criminal crimes after the war, including the deliberate murder of ethnic Bosnians under Bosnian Serb rule.
-The year 1995 saw a global community gathered and oversaw the completion of the Dayton Agreement, therefore bringing about the end of the war.
+Declared free of Yugoslavia in 1992, Bosnia and Herzegovina.
+Bosnian Serbs seeking refuge within Yugoslavia encountered continuous hostility, nevertheless.
+Following the war, both sides engaged in criminal activities; among them were the intentional murders of ethnic Bosnians under Bosnian Serb control.
+The year 1995 saw a worldwide community convene and supervise the fulfillment of the Dayton Agreement, therefore ending the war.

 Since the war ended, Bosnia and Herzegovina have accomplished much toward peace and reconciliation.
-Still, a lot of problems need to be addressed, including the complexity of money, political strife as well as unresolved concerns connected to war.
+Still, a lot of problems need to be addressed, including the complexity of money, political strife, and unresolved concerns connected to war.
 Besides, Bosnia is presently a multiethnic state with Bosniaks, Croats, and Serbs as the three main ethnic groupings.
-Bosnia likewise strives toward peace and unity even through past wars to create a better future for all its people by means of the rich legacy of the nation's culture produced by its long period of history full of empires and civilizations.
+Bosnia likewise strives toward peace and unity, even through past wars, to create a better future for all its people by means of the rich legacy of the nation's culture produced by its long period of history full of empires and civilizations.

 Politics of Bosnia and Herzegovina

 The diversity of ethnicities in Bosnia and Herzegovina results in the country being a parliamentary republic, with complicated governance.
-With three members: one Bosniak one Croat and one Serb member the president who is three layers of the country operates by two chambers - the House of Representatives and the House of the Peoples.
+With three members: one Bosniak, one Croat, and one Serb member, the president, who is the head of the country, operates by two chambers - the House of Representatives and the House of the Peoples.
 The latter is represented by different ethnic groups.
 These constituents comprise the country's parliament.
-The unique political structure aims to secure three groups' share of the control.
+The unique political structure aims to secure the three groups' share of control.
 It has also been accused of maintaining socioeconomic divides and hindering progress towards EU integration.
-In spite of these difficulties, Bosnia keeps striving to make a more welcoming as well as democratic structure that is inclusive of all her citizens.
-As per Zoran Tegeltija who is currently the president of Bosnia and Herzegovina, entering the European Union will define Bosnia's future.
+In spite of these difficulties, Bosnia keeps striving to make a more welcoming and democratic structure that is inclusive of all its citizens.
+According to Zoran Tegeltija, the president of Bosnia and Herzegovina, now, joining the European Union will define the course of the country.

 Events in Bosnia and Herzegovina in 2014

-A high level of unemployment as well as corruption within the system of politics resulted in Bosnia and Herzegovina seeing large-scale protests and riots in the last year.
+A high level of unemployment, as well as corruption within the system of politics, resulted in Bosnia and Herzegovina seeing large-scale protests and riots in the last year.
 Young people who demanded economic and political reforms led the protests the most.
 The government responded by imposing a policy that led to the brutality of police officers and protesters.
-While the riots may be currently under control the issues that led to them remain a part of Bosnian society.
-This incident exposed the challenges Bosnia struggles to grow and grow after its turbulent history.
+While the riots may be currently under control, the issues that led to them remain a part of Bosnian society.
+This incident exposed the challenges Bosnia struggles to overcome after its turbulent history.

 Cultural Heritage

 The diverse and rich heritage of culture in Bosnia and Herzegovina has been formed by the diverse populations.
 The music of its cuisine and the traditional clothes clearly display Eastern as well as Western influences.
-Along with other historic buildings, most famously the World Heritage-listed Old Bridge in Mostar and Sarajevo, historically a major city center, these places stand as a reminder of Bosnia of its past drawing visitors from all around the world.
+Most famously, historically a major city center, the World Heritage-listed Old Bridge in Mostar and Sarajevo reminds us of Bosnia's past and draws visitors from all around the globe, together with other ancient structures.

 Language

-The official languages of Bosnia & Herzegovina are Bosnian, Croatian, and Serbian languages.
+Bosnian, Croatian, and Serbian are the official languages of Bosnia & Herzegovina.
 Every language logically mirrors and follows the numerous ethnicities of the people.
-Writing Bosnian in Latin and Cyrillic alphabets.
 Serbian writes using both alphabets; Croatian writes just using the Latin alphabet.
 Bosnian language variety reflects variances in the social and cultural setting of Bosnia.

 Religion